ilanpillemer/coronavirus/README.md

 + [Digital Ocean](https://www.digitalocean.com)

-Thanks to all who contribute and support the great open source ecosystem!
+Thanks to all who contribute to and support the great open source ecosystem!